willow385/tma-16/CONTRIBUTING.md

 Contributing to the toolchain
 * The disassembler doesn't entirely work.
 I don't personally consider the disassembler a high priority but if you want to try to fix it go ahead.
-* The assembler *does* entirely work, but it is very badly written.
-I'm hoping to rewrite it at some point.
-Please feel free to submit a patch for it.
+* The assembler *does* entirely work, and is pretty well-written thanks to the efforts of Romain Pesche.
+It could be better, though - so submit a pull request if you've got an improvement to make.
 * If you want to write another program as part of the toolchain, feel free to submit a pull request.
 A linker and a debugger would be really cool, and I will get around to writing them *eventually* if no one else wants to.
 Don't hold your breath for it though.

 Everything else